 How to become a Public Safety Professional

-Career Outlook of Graduates of Public Safety Degrees
+Career Outlook of Graduates with Public Safety Administration Degrees

-Once graduated, students will find that the public safety field is very broad and offers a variety of career options. graduates have the option to focus their career path in career positions in law enforcement, emergency management or as fire safety professionals.
-Here is a list of all the possibilities available for a graduate of public safety:
+Once graduated, students will find that the public safety field is very broad and offers a variety of career options. graduates have the option to focus their career path in career positions in law enforcement, emergency management, or as fire safety professionals.
+Below is a list of all the possibilities available for a graduate of public safety.

 - Fire Commissioner